fluent/fluentd-website/content/blog/20191106_drop-schedule-announcement-in-2019.md

 If you want to use td-agent for fluentd v0.12, use td-agent 2.5 instead. td-agent 2.5 uses ruby 2.5, so td-agent 2.5 is more better than td-agent 2.3.

-Of course, we recommend to use td-agent 3, fluentd v1 serise, for new deployment :)
+Of course, we recommend to use td-agent 3, fluentd v1 series, for new deployment :)

 ## Ruby